greycardinal3000/my-music-discovery-tool/README.md

-# 🎵 Spotify Weekly Releases
+# 🎵 My Music Discovery Tool

 A personal tool that automatically creates weekly playlists featuring new releases from your followed Spotify artists and similar artists you might enjoy.